 Much to my surprise, and horror, my arms were pixelated.
 They resembled something out of a Minecraft advertisement versus freshly tanned arms.
 I snapped a couple of pictures and sent them over to my makeup artist with “Tell me not to panic,” in the subject line.

 She told me to go soak in the ocean, pool or hit the showers and scrub.
 I opted for the shower to scrub.
-I was relieved that there weren’t any plaques or blisters and that scrubbing with a washcloth helped even out some of the pixelated uneven coloring.
+I was relieved that there weren’t any plaques or blisters and that scrubbing with a washcloth helped even out some of the pixelated uneven colorings.

 When I got out, my arms still looked like they were zapped by a cartoon alien.
 She arrived shortly after and used the solution she used on my mom.
 It was a different base and less sticky.
 It went on evenly, and she used her device to help speed up the drying process.

-The Internet, the internet’s interviews with skin experts, and my own doctor were not wrong.
+The internet, the skin experts, and my own doctor were not wrong.
 Confused?
 Me too!
-I should have exfoliated not only with the cleansing soap but with a dry brush, scrub, a loofa or poof.
-And I should have moisturized heavily.
+I should have exfoliated not only with the cleansing soap but with a dry brush, scrub, a loofa, or poof.

+I should have moisturized heavily.
 Crohn’s, plus stress, plus psoriasis leads to a lot of dry skin.
 I most likely didn’t absorb the color evenly because of that.